oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 Disclosure date (`disclosure_date`) of value type `string` with format `date-time` holds the date and time the vulnerability was originally disclosed to the public.

 For vulnerabilities not yet disclosed to the public, a disclosure date in the future SHOULD indicate the intended date for disclosure of the vulnerability.
+This is also sometimes called embargo date.
 As disclosure dates may change during a vulnerability disclosure process, an issuing party SHOULD produce an updated CSAF document to confirm that the vulnerability was in fact disclosed to the public at that time or update the `disclosure_date` with the new intended date in the future.

 #### 3.2.4.5 Vulnerabilities Property - Discovery Date <a id='vulnerabilities-property-discovery-date'></a>